YukihikoOnuma/CryoconiteHoleModel/README.md

 <br>Parameters with asterisk [*] should be prepared to calculate the CH depth. [sru] and [srf] are not always required but, if unavailable, put any dummy values.
 <br>It is not required the data starting time from "0" hour, the calculation should be performed for XX days x 24 hours.

-<B>2.
-Preparation of parameters</B>
+<h2>2.
+Preparation of parameters</h2>
-<br>Edit "parameter.ini" by a text editor.
+Edit "parameter.ini" by a text editor.
 The setting of distributed version is that for Site 2 in 2014 to represent the camera-based CH depth.

-<B>3.
-Installation of Fortran</B>
+<h2>3.
+Installation of Fortran</h2>
-<br>This is out of this instruction.
+This is out of this instruction.
 Please prepare it by yourself.

-<B>4.
-Operation</B>
+<h2>4.
+Operation</h2>
-<br>Open a terminal at the folder containing the code, input data, and parameter files.
+Open a terminal at the folder containing the code, input data, and parameter files.
 Compile the code "cryho_disclose_version1.f90", and run the created execute file.
 You will get an output file [ch_hourly_2014_v3_monitor_at39_di51_id117_ai62.csv] (the file name can be changed. see next).
 <br>The model simulations with parameters observed in Qaanaaq Ice Cap can be conducted by using "shell/cal_obs.sh".
 <br>Note that cryho_disclose_version1_stest.f90, cryho_disclose_version1_Rscexp_LT13.f90 and cryho_disclose_version1_Rscexp_LT01.f90 are model codes for sensitivity tests (for Figs 9, 11a and 11b, respectively).
 Please use appropriate parameter file (i.e., parameter.ini_2014_S2_v3_stest or parameter.ini_2014_S2_v3_Rscexp).
 The sensitivity tests can be conducted by using shell scripts (stest.sh and stest_Rscexp.sh).

-<B>5.
-Output file</B>
+<h2>5.
+Output file</h2>
-<br>You can change the file name at the second line of parameter.ini.
+You can change the file name at the second line of parameter.ini.
 <br><B>days_for_graph: day and time for graph</B>
 <br><B>month</B>
 <br><B>day</B>